Danielskry/LangChain-LLM-Classifications/README.md

 This repository demonstrates how to harness large language models (LLMs) to perform structured classifications on input to the LLM.
 With this setup, you can easily customize the classification schema to match your specific requirements.

-In this demo, the main workflow involves sending an incident report (formatted according in `app/schemas/incident_schema.py`) to the LLM.
+In this demo, the main workflow involves sending an incident report (formatted in `app/schemas/incident_schema.py`) to the LLM.
 The LLM processes the input and returns a structured classification based on the schema defined in `app/schemas/classification_schema.py`.
 Note that the project employs a few-shot prompting technique (see `app/schemas/examples/classification_schema.py`) to guide the LLM in generating accurate responses.

-### Classification Schema Details (incident_schema.py)
+### Classification Schema Details (`incident_schema.py`)
 When submitting an incident report, include the following fields:

 ```python